karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     ```

 - [ ] Task 4: Extract the logic for the build stage
-  - Create a new file named `BuildStage.groovy` under the `src/org/example` directory.
+  - In the Jenkins Shared Library repository, create a new file named `BuildStage.groovy` under the `src/org/example` directory.
   - Move the logic for the build stage from the Jenkinsfile to `BuildStage.groovy`.
   - Modify the code to accept parameters and make it reusable.
   - Example: